-If you haven’t read the book by Dr Edward de Bono: Six Thinking Hats, or studied his concept about lateral thinking, you should.
-Dr de Bono represents one of the rare authors who instructs people on HOW TO think rather than WHAT TO think.
+If you haven’t read the book by Edward de Bono: Six Thinking Hats, or studied his concept about lateral thinking, you should.
+Edward de Bono represents one of the rare authors who instructs people on HOW TO think rather than WHAT TO think.
 Some recognize him as one of the 250 people who have contributed most to mankind.

-Dr de Bono Approach Increases Decision Quality
+Edward de Bono Approach Increases Decision Quality

 As shared in another Best Practices article, SCAMPER is a mnemonic to prompt for excellent, impromptu questions.
 Nobody is smarter than everybody because groups create more options than individual ideas that are aggregated.
 Any group or individual is known to make a higher quality decision when provided with more options.
-The perspectives driving Dr de Bono: Six Thinking Hats also makes it easier to generate more ideas, thus a higher quality output.
+The perspectives driving Edward de Bono: Six Thinking Hats also makes it easier to generate more ideas, thus a higher quality output.

 This article cannot even attempt to do justice to de Bono’s nearly 200-page book.
 However, you can make it easier for a group to create new ideas by using this method.
 Because your participants morph their ideas into something different or more substantial when you impose a new perspective.
 For extensive instructions and method variation, see the sourcebook.

 - White Hat: The white hat also covers listening, questioning, and defining the information you would like to have, but do not have yet.